xpressio/delicious2firefox/README.md

 # delicious2firefox

-Simple script to export bookmarks from `ybookmarks.sqlite` (used by the now discontinued [delicious Firefox add-on](https://addons.mozilla.org/en-US/firefox/addon/delicious-bookmarks/) to a html file in the [Netscape Bookmark File Format](https://msdn.microsoft.com/en-us/library/aa753582%28v=vs.85%29.aspx).
+Simple script to export bookmarks from `ybookmarks.sqlite` (used by the now discontinued [delicious Firefox add-on](https://addons.mozilla.org/en-US/firefox/addon/delicious-bookmarks/) to a html file in the [Netscape bookmark file format](https://msdn.microsoft.com/en-us/library/aa753582%28v=vs.85%29.aspx).

 The script is based on Qiangning Hong's [**RescueDelicious**](https://pypi.python.org/pypi/RescueDelicious).
 Thank you for your great work!